kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit.md

   $ ./vendor/bin/phpunit --testsuite custom

 **Note:** If you found these errors HP Fatal error:  Uncaught Error: Class 'Behat\Mink\Element\TraversableElement' not found in DocumentElement.php:24 & PHPUnit\Framework\Exception: This test uses TestCase::prophesize(), but phpspec/prophecy is not installed.
 So install these packages using below command.
+If you found any dependency related issue install that dependencies.

 $ composer require behat/mink && composer require --dev phpspec/prophecy